AbdessadekHM/Java/9- Generics/README.md

 // or it can extract also interface or multiple interfaces using & operator public class ClassName<T extends Comparable & Cloneable>{
     //...
-}
+// there is also super constraint, <T super Number>, search for it }
 ```